36 Years Ago: Carrie Underwood Is Born in Muskogee, Okla.

 Underwood's sophomore record, Carnival Ride, was released in 2007, followed by Play On in 2009, Blown Away in 2012, Storyteller in 2015 and Cry Pretty in 2018.
 She has scored numerous chart-topping singles -- several of which she wrote -- including "So Small," "Cowboy Casanova," "Something in the Water" and "Smoke Break."

 “This [award] is gonna hold a very special place in my awards case.
 I just want to thank everybody at the Opry for having me as a part of your family — because it really seems like a great family to be a part of,” Underwood said at the time.
 “It means a lot to me.
 I promise that I’ll do everything I possibly can to make you not regret it — and to make you guys not regret it!”

 Underwood remains one of the most awarded female artists in country music.
-In 2008, Underwood began co-hosting the CMA Awards with good friend Brad Paisley; in 2016, the pair hosted their ninth consecutive awards ceremony.
+In 2008, Underwood began co-hosting the CMA Awards with good friend Brad Paisley; in 2017, the pair hosted their 10th consecutive awards ceremony.
+During the show, she also sang "Softly and Tenderly" in honor of the Route 91 Harvest Festival shooting victims.

 In 2010, Underwood wed professional hockey player Mike Fisher, after meeting him in 2008, at one of her concerts.
 On Feb.
-27, 2015, Underwood and Fisher welcomed their son, Isaiah Michael Fisher, into the world.
+27, 2015, Underwood and Fisher welcomed their son, Isaiah Michael Fisher, into the world; their second baby boy, Jacob Bryan, arrived in early 2019.

 “He brings out the best in me,” Underwood boasts to The Boot about her husband.
 “He’s a good person.
 I’ve felt myself grow with him.
 He’s one of those certain people in your life you come across for a reason.
 I’m very glad that I met him.
 He’s been a really positive influence on my life.”

 Underwood is a vegan and an outspoken animal rights activist; she created the Checotah Animal, Town and School Foundation in 2009, to help her hometown.
 She also supports the Humane Society, St. Jude Children's Research Hospital, Save the Children, the American Red Cross and Habitat for Humanity, among other causes.